pedrofernandoch/only-geek-store/README.md

 cd only-geek-store/frontend
 ```

-In the project directory, you can run:
+In the project directory, you need to run:

+### `yarn install`

+Install all project dependencies

+To view the project in the browser you have two options:

 ### `yarn start`